 Finally, when neither could continue without reprieve for air, the kiss broke.
 Benjamin's gaze roamed over her face, his chest heaving with the need for oxygen.
 Jewell's eyelids hung heavily over her emerald gems and she looked up at him through auburn-tipped lashes.
 Her lips were moist from their kiss, and a soft flush brightened her cheeks.
-Soft, rubescent tresses flowed behind her and covered his arm and shoulder.
-The fruity scent of her shampoo that had been trapped in the conservative hairstyle was now free and wafted around him.
+Soft, auburn tresses flowed behind her and covered his arm and shoulder.
+The fruity scent of her shampoo wafted around him.
 Each breath Jewell took strained her breasts against the buttons of her silk blouse.
 "I was thinking of you," he said, finally answering her question.
 "What is it about you, Jewell, that makes me forget all common sense and propriety?
 What makes me forget every rule I've set for myself?
 You make me act crazy."